School Counseling

 Learning Objectives

-Core faculty — all graduates of CACREP accredited programs — grounds the SchoolCounseling@Denver curriculum in the following learning objectives, adopted from the 2016 Counsel for Accreditation of Counseling & Related Educational Programs (CACREP) standards:
+Core faculty — all graduates of CACREP accredited programs — grounds the SchoolCounseling@Denver curriculum in the following learning objectives, adopted from the 2024 Council for Accreditation of Counseling & Related Educational Programs (CACREP) standards:

-• Professional Orientation and Ethical Practice — Students will articulate the elements related to professional identity, including the history and philosophy of the counseling profession, the value of professional organizations, the need for legal and ethical practice, and advocating for the profession as well as clients.
+• Professional Counseling Orientation and Ethical Practice – Students will be able to articulate the elements related to professional identity including; the history and philosophy of the counseling profession, the value of professional organizations, the need for legal and ethical practice, and advocating for the profession and clients that are served.

-• Social and Cultural Diversity — Students will demonstrate multicultural awareness, knowledge and skills necessary for competency in working with a diverse population.
+• Social and Cultural Identities and Experiences – Students will demonstrate multicultural awareness, knowledge, and skills necessary for competency in working with a diverse population.

-• Human Growth and Development — Students will demonstrate an understanding of development throughout the lifespan, as well as its impact on normal and abnormal functioning.
+• Lifespan Development – Students are able to demonstrate an understanding of development across the lifespan and the impact on normal and abnormal functioning.

-• Career Development — Students will utilize career development theory in the development of individualized and developmentally appropriate career development activities and interventions.
+• Career Development– Students are able to utilize career development theory in the development of individualized and developmentally appropriate career development activities and interventions.

-• Counseling and Helping Relationships — Students will demonstrate the skills necessary to engage in an effective and therapeutic helping relationship.
+• Counseling Practice and Relationships – Students are able to demonstrate the skills necessary to engage in an effective and therapeutic helping relationship.

-• Group Counseling and Group Work — Students will demonstrate competency in preparing and facilitating group counseling.
+• Group Counseling and Group Work – Students demonstrate competency in preparing and facilitation of group counseling.

-• Assessment and Treatment Planning — Students will demonstrate the ability to identify effective assessment strategies in order to facilitate treatment planning.
+• Assessment and Diagnostic Processes – Students demonstrate the ability to identify effective assessment strategies in order to facilitate treatment planning.

-• School Counseling Focus — Students will demonstrate an understanding of and ability to apply the foundations, contextual dimensions and practice of school counseling as a specialty area.
+• School Counseling Focus– Students will demonstrate an understanding of and ability to apply the foundations, contextual dimensions, and practice of school counseling as a specialty area, with emphasis on promoting the academic, career, and personal/social development of all P-12 students through data-informed school counseling programs.

 Certification